The holidays (and eating season) are upon us...

 However, low stomach acid is more common among Americans and can also cause these painful symptoms.
 Low stomach acid is often caused by zinc deficiencies (zinc is necessary to produce gastric acid), other mineral deficiencies, stress, helicobacter pylori infection, aging, poor diet, and an under-active thyroid.

-When you have low stomach acid and therefore poor digestive function, food sits in your stomach; and bacteria starts to build up and can result in acid reflux, indigestion, bloating, feeling overly full after eating, diarrhea and constipation, food allergies and intolerances, weak and cracking nails, acne and dry skin, iron and B12 deficiencies, hair loss, chronic fatigue, autoimmune diseases, parasites, dysbiosis, undigested food in stools, poor immunity, and more.
+When you have low stomach acid and therefore poor digestive function, food sits in your stomach.
+Bacteria starts to build up and can result in acid reflux, indigestion, bloating, feeling overly full after eating, diarrhea and constipation, food allergies and intolerances, weak and cracking nails, acne and dry skin, iron and B12 deficiencies, hair loss, chronic fatigue, autoimmune diseases, parasites, dysbiosis, undigested food in stools, poor immunity, and more.

 All of these conditions are a result of the lack of stomach acid making it impossible for the body to absorb the nutrients it needs to properly function.
 Many doctors prescribe antacids to help with heartburn, but it is generally low stomach acid that causes the heartburn.
 So, taking an antacid and thus decreasing the levels even further might mask the symptom but will ultimately only worsen the condition.
 The underlying issue must be resolved to truly fix the problem.
 Taking antacids that inhibit stomach acid production also leads to zinc deficiencies and therefore numerous other health conditions.